hmjoyce451/rock-paper-scissors/README.md

-Rock paper scissors game, all within the console.
+Rock paper scissors game, previously within the console, now in the DOM itself!